 - equipment (trucks, trailers, securement straps, chains, tarps, etc.)

 - Operating (Full-Service) Lease.
-Under the Full-Service Lease, you must take care of maintenance, taxes, and permits.
+Under the Full-Service Lease, you must handle maintenance, taxes, and permits.
 When the lease ends, you simply walk away and don’t owe any additional payments.

 - Lease-Purchase Plans.
 These are designed for truckers who don’t have enough funds for a down payment to buy a truck outright or for those with bad credit.
-These plans are costly, and you do pay more over the course of the lease-purchase agreement when compared to traditional purchase financing.
-But, this is a good alternative for those who cannot take advantage of traditional financing.
+These plans are costly, and you pay more throughout the lease-purchase agreement when compared to traditional purchase financing.
+But, this is a good alternative for those who cannot use traditional financing.

-Once you know how much it will cost to get started, compare it with your actual funds.
+Once you know how much it will cost to start, compare it with your funds.
 Then plan how you’ll make up any difference.

 Then it’s time to consider what your recurring costs will be.